 The Alcohol and Other Drugs (AOD) GP Education Program aims to help GPs better support and treat patients experiencing AOD related problems.

 All members have access to the program’s online Essential Skills Training as well as the opportunity to discuss AOD patient cases with their peers on Thursday evenings at AOD Connect: Project ECHO.

-Treatment Skills and Advanced Skills Training are available to eligible members who apply to the program.
-Treatment Skills and Advanced Skills Training attracts a completion payment, rewarding GPs for upskilling in treatment of AOD.
+Applications to Treatment Skills and Advanced Skills Training have now closed.
+The training was available to eligible members who applied to the Program.
+Treatment Skills and Advanced Skills Training attracted a completion payment, rewarding GPs for upskilling in treatment of AOD.